Rhysers/alexa/README-MSM.md

 ### Step 1
 Tom Mouka records the audio file for the daily devotion and saves it with a numeric sequence file name.
 ### Step 2
-Tom Mouka uploads the recorded audio file into the Samson House Google Drive account (piratemonkscal@gmail.com - see password spreadsheet for credentials) into the _______ folder
+Tom Mouka uploads the recorded audio file into the Samson House Google Drive account (piratemonkscal@gmail.com - see password spreadsheet for credentials) into the Alexa Files folder
 ### Step 3
-An automated script runs every morning at 01:00a ET which processes the next numerically sequenced audio file and moves it into a publication folder where Alexa can retrieve it via API.
+An automated script runs every morning at 00:05a ET which processes the next numerically sequenced audio file and moves it into a publication folder where Alexa can retrieve it via API.
 ### Step 4
 Alexa pulls the audio file via API on-demand as needed to play the skill